 Cavtat is in fact a holiday destination in its own right, so you may also want to consider basing yourself there as an alternative to Dubrovnik.
 The town has a number of small and large hotels, including those offering all-inclusive package deals.
 See our page on Accommodation in Cavtat for more details.

 Day Trips from Dubrovnik – The Elafiti Islands

-Any one of the three main Elafiti islands allow for a pleasant day trip, with small villages, beaches and a few architectural sights.
+Any one of the three main Elafiti islands allow for a pleasant day trip, as all have small villages, beaches and a few architectural sights.
 Each also has a few cafes and restaurants for eating options.
 Sipan is the largest of the three, although all are reasonably quiet with only a small population.

 Tour specialists Viator offer a 9-hour Cruise of the Elafiti and Green Islands from Dubrovnik.
 The tour takes you to all three with free time for you to explore the islands, and for swimming and sunbathing.
 A grilled fish lunch plus wine is included, and you’ll also be entertained by local musicians.

 Alternatively, you could opt for the 9-hour Croatia Elafiti Islands Cruise from Dubrovnik that also takes you to the Elafiti islands – but this time on a 16th century-style galleon!
 Once again, you’ll be given free time to explore the islands as well as time for swimming and some beach time.

 You can also reach the Elafiti islands with one of the daily Jadrolinija ferries.
 This ferry runs from Dubrovnik’s main port to Kolocep, on to Lopud, and then on to Sudurad on Sipan.
 There are return ferries later on in the day as well.

 The Nona Ana catamaran also runs from Dubrovnik to Sipanska Luka on Sipan, though not at times that would be suitable for a day trip.